-Over the eight weeks, a group of queer Latinos living with or affected by HIV, will receive basic acting training and access drama therapy sessions.
-During the first few sessions they will share their own life stories of how it is to be living as queer Latino migrants in the UK.
-Four professional actors will join in, working together to devise these stories and develop a show that will take place at the King’s Head Theatre during their Queer Month in August 2018.
+Over the eight weeks, a group of queer Latinos living with or affected by HIV, received basic acting training and accessed drama therapy sessions.
+During the first few sessions they shared their own life stories of how it is to be living as a queer Latino migrant in the UK.
+Four professional actors joined the workshops to devise those stories and develop Living Latino.

 To find out more about METRO's emerging communities work with Latinos and Latin Americans, visit the Latino Seguro section of their website.

 Artwork design and workshops photography by Nicolas Chinardet.

 Director - Sebastian Palka

 Company Stage Manager - Scott Willans